 How to Become A Child Star: Advice for Parents of Child Actors

-Original HMB post on August 1, 2014
+Original HMB posted on August 1, 2014

-I received an email recently from a woman we had made small talk with at an airport.
-She’d done an internet search for information on child acting, and how to become a child actor, when she came across an article on my kids and recognized us from the airport!
-She sent the kindest email, asking if I would share some advice for parents of aspiring child actors.
+Later, she sent me the kindest email, asking if I would share some advice for parents of aspiring child actors.
 It got me thinking.
-We by no means have this whole thing figured out, but when I stopped to think back to when we first started I realized that we have learned so many valuable things from so many incredible people, why not put it all together?
+We by no means have this whole thing figured out, but when I stopped to reflect on when we first began, I realized that we have learned so many valuable things from so many incredible people, why not put it all together?
 Knowledge is power in this industry.
 Even more so than power, knowledge is safety and as parents, the safety of our children should be our first and foremost priority in life.
 We have been blessed to have met some of the most knowledgeable and truly helpful people in this business.

 I’m happy to introduce you to them while sharing what we have learned about child acting and the industry on our journey thus far.